History of Somnath Temple

 Its story continues to inspire pilgrims, historians, and visitors alike.

-Today, Somnath is:
+Today, Somnath remains:

-• An active place of worship
+• An active and vibrant place of worship

 • A major pilgrimage destination